ATValdes/PDI_Vertebra_Segmentation/README.md

 # DIP Vertebra Segmentation - DIP Final
 Code made for a project of Digital Image Processing .
 It uses images of collums taken using DXA and segmentates each of the vertebra, then, creates a mask of the inside of each vertebra to later be analized using Pyradiomics.

+## Note
+Some images might not work with the code.
+Some examples in the image folder.
+Fifth example does not work due to having perfect white pixels in the middle of the vertebra.
+Sixth does not work due to the column not being centered.
+Those are the main reason why the code might not work for an image.
 ## Main Variables
 * **White_value**: Determines the number considered true white.
 * **Image_url**: Is the path where the DXA images will be read and stored.